andrewtong/ursa-enhanced/README.md

 #Performance#

-Performance comparisons between URSA and URSA-enhanced done on the same computer show remarkable results in terms of accuracy and speed.
+Performance comparisons on URSA-enhanced done on the same computer as URSA show remarkable results in terms of accuracy and speed.
 On a per average basis, URSA-enhanced performs significantly faster while maintaining high accuracy rates.

 ```